-Hazardous Waste Operations & Emergency Response (Hazwoper) training is mandatory for oil spill responders.
-This crucial training provides Islands Oil Spill Association’s responders the required skills to respond and work on scene around oil and other environmental risks.
+Hazardous Waste Operations & Emergency Response (Hazwoper) training is mandatory for oil spill responders and our island is potentially at risk for such spills.
+This training provides Islands Oil Spill Association volunteer responders and staff with the required skills to respond to and address the dangers from an oil spill.

-Several of the trailers used by the Islands Oil Spill Association to store vital oil spill response gear have been in service for over 20 years, and it is time to purchase a new Cargo-Mate 10’ x 6’ supply trailer for the Roche Harbor storage site.
-Supply trailers keep necessary equipment at the ready, and reduce valuable response time so that spills can be cleaned up most efficiently.
+Several of the supply trailers used by the Islands Oil Spill Association to store critical oil spill response gear have been in service for over 20 years and a new trailer is desperately needed for the Roche Harbor site.
+Supply trailers keep critical equipment ‘at the ready’ and reduce valuable response time to get oil spills contained and cleaned up safely and quickly.

-The Whale Museum’s orca adoptions and memberships have increased since the launch of their new website last year.
-The membership department has outgrown the single database license, and this additional license will allow two members to work simultaneously on registering new members and using the fundraising and reporting features of the software.
+The Whale Museum’s orca adoptions and memberships have increased significantly since the launch of their new website last year and their membership database is stretched to manage this growth.
+An additional license will allow for greater efficiency and capacity for the organization.

 The Community Foundation was gratified by the amazing generosity of islanders last week at the 2014 San Juan County Fair when over $31,000 was donated to eight different projects featured in the matching program.
 This amount was raised in just the four days of the Fair!